Natural Gas Price Prediction – Prices Slide Ahead of Inventory ReportExpectations are for a 164 Bcf draw

-Demand declined driven by a drop in power generation.
-Total U.S. consumption of natural gas fell by 3.9% compared with the previous report week, according to data from the EIA.
-Natural gas consumed for power generation declined by 7.8% week over week.
-In the residential and commercial sectors, consumption declined by 0.1%.
-Industrial sector consumption increased by 1.8% week over week.
-Natural gas exports to Mexico decreased 1.8%.
+The EIA reports that total U.S. consumption of natural gas rose by 5.7% compared with the previous report week.
+Natural gas consumed for power generation climbed by 9.6% week over week.
+In the residential and commercial sectors, consumption increased by 5.2%.
+Industrial sector consumption increased by 2.2% week over week.
+Natural gas exports to Mexico increased 8.3%.